Felipe Arrese Beitia: Career

-In 1871 he married Ángela Bengoa with whom he had six children, two of which survived.
-In 1873, during the Third Carlist War, despite being a Carlist sympathiser, he declared himself antimilitarist and moved to San Sebastián.
+In 1871 he married Ángela Bengoa with whom he had six children, two of whom survived.
+In 1873, during the Third Carlist War, despite being a Carlist sympathiser, he declared himself an antimilitarist and moved to San Sebastián.
 In this period, in 1874, he published a manual of Biscayan grammar and vocabulary: Diccionario y Manual Bascongado y Castellano y Elementos de Gramática.
-At this time, he met José Manterola, founder and editor of the magazine Euskal-Erria, in which his poems were published, some translated to Spanish.
+At this time, he met José Manterola, founder and editor of the magazine Euskal-Erria, in which his poems were published, some translated into Spanish.
 Arrese dedicated several poems to Manterola, as a reflection of their friendship, such as "Nere erriko ujola", and after Manterola's death, "Nire adiskide laztan", "Manterolaren eriotzea" and "Euskal festa onen asmatzalle eta gidari On Jose Manterola zanari koroitzea".

 After three years in San Sebastián, Arrese's family returned to Otxandio.
 There, in 1874, his wife, who had been proofreading his poems for years, died.
 Arrese dedicated the poems "Anjela", "Eriotzea" and "Illetea" to her.
-As his sons were still young, he remarried with Gabriela Iturrieta.
+As his sons were still young, he remarried Gabriela Iturrieta.

 He made friends with numerous Basque enthusiasts: his friendship with Captain Duvoisin was established at the Elizondo Floral Games.
 He was also a good friend of Antoine D'Abbadie, the organiser of and driving force behind the Floral Games (Lore Jokoak in Basque).
 He also maintained friendly relationships with Arturo Campión, José Manterola, Antonio Arzak (Manterola's successor as editor of Euskal-Erria), and with López Alen (Arzak's successor).
 He sent his poems to Resurrección María de Azkue for publication in the magazine Euskalzale.
 The two men discussed philology and language, and Azkue took Arrese's opinions into consideration when writing; he mentioned him among the Biscayan collaborators in the introduction to the Diccionario Vasco-Español-Francés.
 Arrese also maintained epistolary relationships with Sabino Arana, Ramón de la Sota, Juan Carlos Guerra Menéndez Pelayo and Emilia Pardo Bazán.